 About the Department

-The traditions of the Department of Surgery started as early as 1872, at which time surgeons and physicians worked in the precursor hospitals to serve and provide comfort and hope to the patients of Syracuse.
+The traditions of the Department of Surgery started as early as 1872 when surgeons and physicians worked in the precursor hospitals to serve and provide comfort and hope to the patients of Syracuse.
 Since then, the Department has grown immensely, and now has a consistent track record in supporting scholarly research and clinical investigation in the health sciences.

-In building collaborative bridges, our mission is to seek to improve the health of the communities we serve through education, biomedical research, and health care.
+To build collaborative bridges, and to seek to improve the health of the communities we serve through health care, education, and biomedical research.

 Who We Are